folio-org/folio-org.github.io/community/which-forum.md

 - Try to keep discussion focussed, and as close to the item as possible.
   For example, if your feedback is about a certain GitHub commit, then use its comment-on-commit facility.
-  Likewise with pull requests and JIRA issue tracker.
+  Likewise with pull requests and Jira issue tracker.

 ## Discuss